RaisukeTamakasai/AFT-TES/README.md

 What does it do?

 PDA-T2 aims to provide a stable player experience to someone with no knowledge of the Japanese language.
 Basically, make the core game  understandable and usable to a non-Japanese speaker.
+It is not a completely accurate translation, think of it as a localisation project.

 The module select, lyrics, titles and various screens will all be translated by the final release.

 How do I install it?

-Copy the latest files to the areas designated on the GitHub repository, run the game and enjoy!
-If you're using mdata, please make sure to install the patch in the mdata area as well.
+DivaLoader + Separated MDATA:
+1. Download PDA-T2's files.
+2. Place the rom folder's contents in your rom folder where PDAFT is located.
+3. Place the MDATA folder's contents in the MDATA folder where PDAFT is located.
+4. Run the game, enjoy!

+Cainan's MDATA Merged Patch:
+1. Download PDA-T2's files.
+2. First, place the contents of the rom folder in your rom folder.
+3. Then, place the contents of the MDATA folder in your rom folder, where things such as mdata_pv_db should be located.
+4. Run the game, enjoy!

 Something is wrong, what can I do?